gatuk/JavaKirkwoord2023/README.md

 const drink = age >= 21 ?
 "Beer" : "Juice";
 console.log(drink); // "Beer"
 ```
-The following one particular pattern of DateTimeFormatter:
+The following is one specific pattern of DateTimeFormatter:
 ```
 DateTimeFormatter formatter1 =
 DateTimeFormatter.ofPattern("M/d/yyyy");
 ```
-Pattern of switch statement.
-In this example we are switching on date.getMonthValue() value.
+Pattern of switch statement : In example below, we are switching on date.getMonthValue().
 ```
 switch (date.getMonthValue()) {
 case 1: